tamarin-prover/tamarin-prover/src/005_protocol-specification.md

 FIX: use the following paragraph

-Facts always start with an upper-case letter and do not have to be declared explicitely.
+Facts always start with an upper-case letter and do not have to be declared explicitly.
 If their name is prefixed with an exclamation mark `!`, then they are persistent.
 Otherwise, they are linear.
 Note that every fact name must be used consistently; i.e., it must always be used with the same arity, casing, and multiplicity.
 Otherwise, Tamarin complains